 - Coconut sugar: While you don’t want to overdo it with coconut sugar, it is lower on the glycemic index than regular sugar and tends to be easier on the gut.

 - Peaches: Providing a burst of vitamins C and A, along with potassium, magnesium and iron, peaches can boost immunity, combat inflammation and help keep certain diseases at bay.

 Serve this dessert at your next party or after Sunday dinner, and get ready for the compliments.

-We’ll start by preheating the oven to 375 F and greasing a pie pan or baking dish with either coconut oil or butter — baker’s choice.
+Start by preheating the oven to 375 degrees Fahrenheit and greasing a pie pan or baking dish with either coconut oil or butter — baker’s choice.

 To keep this coconut peach crumble moving, we’re going to start multitasking and prepare the crumble while the peaches bake.